Who's more fit for office? Democrats work out on the campaign trail

 Delaney, 55, said that he manages to get some form of exercise four or five days a week, about 40 minutes a pop, and that he can deadlift about 225 pounds.
 On the road, the former Maryland congressman tries to select hotels based on which one has a gym.
 O'Rourke, 46, in particular has embraced the idea of combining campaigning and working out — inviting reporters, TV cameras and potential voters to join him for a St. Patrick's Day 5K in Iowa last month.

-While campaigning against Sen. Ted Cruz, R-Texas, in 2018, O'Rourke hosted an 8-mile biking town hall in Dallas, fielding questions as he peddled, his communications director, Chris Evans, said.
+While campaigning against Sen. Ted Cruz, R-Texas, in 2018, O'Rourke hosted an 8-mile biking town hall in Dallas, fielding questions as he pedaled, his communications director, Chris Evans, said.

 "He held dozens of early morning running town halls across Texas where voters could jog with him for three or four miles, ask questions while they ran and share what was on their minds," Evans said.